Cannabis political parties of Minnesota: Hennepin County

 In 1996, Grassroots Party placed their presidential candidates onto ballots in Minnesota and Vermont.
 Grassroots presidential nominee, businessman Dennis Peron, who in 1991 opened the first public American cannabis dispensary, the San Francisco Cannabis Buyers Club, received 5,378 votes.
 In 1996, Russell Bentley, a Grassroots nominee for US Senate in 1990 and U.S. Congress in 1992 and Minnesota Grassroots Party board member, was arrested on marijuana smuggling charges.
 Bentley was sentenced to five years in federal prison.

 Legal Marijuana Now!
 Party held a presidential primary on March 5, 2024.
 Five candidates were on the Minnesota primary ballot.
 Presidential delegates to the national Legal Marijuana Now convention were awarded proportionally based on the results.
 At the national convention held in Bloomington on July 6, Richfield small business owner Dennis Schuller and his running mate California archeologist Rudy Reyes were nominated for the 2024 Legal Marijuana Now presidential ticket.

+Legal Marijuana Now! candidate Anthony Walsh ran for Hennepin County District 3 Commissioner in 2026 attempting to unseat Democratic-endorsed incumbent Commissioner Marion Greene.
+Walsh was eliminated in the August 11 primary with 4,121 votes, finishing third in the contest between six contenders for two spots on November general election ballots.